youtube/cobalt/cobalt/site/docs/reference/starboard/modules/byte_swap.md

----
-layout: doc
+Project: /youtube/cobalt/_project.yaml
+Book: /youtube/cobalt/_book.yaml

-title: "Starboard Module Reference: byte_swap.h"
+# Starboard Module Reference: byte_swap.h
----

 Specifies functions for swapping byte order.
 These functions are used to deal with endianness when performing I/O.